isabella232/media-analytics.en-1/help/sdk-implement/validation/heartbeat-params.md

 ---

-# Heartbeat parameter descriptions{#heartbeat-parameter-descriptions}
+# Media Analytics (Heartbeat) parameter descriptions{#heartbeat-parameter-descriptions}

-List of heartbeat parameters that Adobe collects and processes on the heartbeats server:
+List of Media Analytics parameters that Adobe collects and processes on the heartbeats server:

 ## All Events